codacy/docs/docs/getting-started/integrating-codacy-with-intellij-ides.md

 1. Hover over a highlighted issue in the code editor to view available actions and suggested quick fixes, if available.

-    For a list of tools that support quick fixes, see [Supported languages and tools](./supported-languages-and-tools.md#supported-languages-and-tools).
+    For a list of tools that support suggested fixes, see [Supported languages and tools](./supported-languages-and-tools.md#supported-languages-and-tools).

 1. Once you've addressed the problems in your code, push your changes to the Git provider so that Codacy analyzes the updated code.